Tuhinbadhon/FHShop/README.md

 # Overview

-STYLE ROOM is a full-stack single-page web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to search, filter, categorize, and sort products.
+FH Collections is a full-stack single-page web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to search, filter, categorize, and sort products.
 The application includes authentication via Google and Email/Password using Firebase, ensuring a secure and personalized user experience.

 # Features